ctb/pony-build/README.txt

 The command: ::

-   python -m pony_build.web.run <shelve filename> -p <port>
+   python -m pony_build.web.run -f <shelve filename> -p <port>

 will run the Quixote-based pony-build Web app on the given port, reading & writing from the sqlite database in 'filename'.
+If you omit the '-f' argument, it will use an in-memory database.

 For example, ::

-   python -m pony_build.web.run test.db -p 8080
+   python -m pony_build.web.run -f test.db -p 8080

 will run a server that can be accessed on http://localhost:8080/.
 This server will report on whatever results are sent to it by the client (see below), based on the package name ('name', below).
+All data will be saved to 'test.db'.

 See 'architecture, and extending pony-build', below.